Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Proofs of Main Results

 Finally, we present the following functional central limit theorem for the approximation of $\xhat$ to $\mathbf{\tilde X}$ under sparsity.
 The proof can be found in Section \ref{sec:proof_fclt}.
-The result is similar to Theorem 5 in \citet{tang_nonparametric_2017}, but requires a number of different technical considerations.
+The result is a generalization of Theorem 5 in \citet{tang_nonparametric_2017} to account for both sparsity and indefinite orthogonal transformations.